Last Updated on January 23, 2021 by Nazmin Sarker

-- Add the beef of the pan and cook, stirring, for 5 minutes or until browned all over.
+- Add the beef to the pan and cook, stirring, for 5 minutes or until browned all over.

 - Return the onions to the frying pan (skillet) and add the stock, wine, oregano, and sugar, stirring to mix well.
 Transfer the mixture to an ovenproof casserole dish.

 - Pare the rind from the orange and cut it into strips.
 Slice the orange flesh into the ring.
 Add the orange rings and the rind to the casserole.
 Cook in a preheated oven, at 180’/C/350’F/Gas Mark 4, for 1 ¼ hour.